inguillen87/chatboc-frontend/README.md

   });
 </script>
 ```
+The `allow="geolocation"` attribute is required so the widget can request GPS
+permissions from the browser.
+Without it, users will need to enter their address
+manually.
 If the same page injects this iframe snippet more than once (for example in a single-page application), remove any existing element with id="chatboc-iframe" before creating a new one.
 Otherwise the widget may reload and flicker.

 ### Removing an existing widget